cncf/kubernetes-community-days/templates.md

 ## Transparency Report

 As of August 2023 we have a new template for KCDs to use in Canva!
 [Have a look here](https://www.canva.com/design/DAFhDHqyNBw/H2uJJV_hDX7Ln_R_IGpWkg/edit), and check out what [KCDs are doing via cncf.io/reports](https://www.cncf.io/reports?_sf_s=KCD&_sfm_lf_report_published_year=2023).

+Once your report is complete, please submit it to kcd@cncf.io for review and publishing on cncf.io.

 ## Post Event Infographic